Mayze123/cloudlunacy_front/README.md

 # CloudLunacy Front Server

-A robust platform for dynamically managing HAProxy routing rules for MongoDB instances and applications with full TLS/SSL encryption support.
+A robust platform for dynamically managing Traefik routing rules for MongoDB instances and applications with full TLS/SSL encryption support.

 ## Table of Contents